Apipa169/Assistant-Relay-Docker/README.md

 ![Supports i386 Architecture][i386-shield]
 ![Maintained][maintained-shield]

+# No longer maintained

+Assistant Relay is no longer maintained, due to lack of time for the project of the creator of Assistant Relay.
+Also he has no personal need for Assistant Relay anuymore.
+Therefor I have decided to stop maintaining the Docker image (and Hassio add-on) as well.
+The image will no longer be updated.
+That also means that the OS of the image will not be updated as well, including security updates.

 # Assistant Relay Docker
 Assistant Relay in Docker.
 See https://github.com/greghesp/assistant-relay to see how it works and for the release notes.